- Hotel Overview

 Thuan An Beach: A 20-minute ride from the city by car or a 50-minute ride by bicycle lies Hue's Thuan An beach.
 Unlike many beaches in Vietnam which are crowded with tourists, this beach is practically empty giving one the feeling of having one’s own private beach.
 As you may have noticed on your travel so far, the Vietnamese, especially the ladies, are fearful of the sun and wish to keep their skin as white as possible.
 Thus, they are always covered from head to toe.
 As a result, the beach is empty and only after 5pm in the evening is there any chance of other beach lovers arriving to disturb your new tranquil domain.
 In the meantime, swim in the warm waters, sunbathe on the soft white sand and listen to the poetic sounds of the lapping waves.
 A number of small wooden establishments are between the beachfront and the road and offer very fresh and delicious seafood and local beer.
 They also offer classic folding beach chairs and bamboo huts if you wish to have a break from the sunshine to enjoy a little nap in the shade.

 The zipline and high wire at Thanh Tan Hot Spring: were opened to the public in March 2014 and are the longest and highest of their kind in Vietnam.
 The zipline has beautiful views from Ma Yen Mountain at 45.5 meters.
 Enjoy gliding over the tree tops for 560 meters before reaching the end of the line on a sand pit.
 The high wire is another fantastic challenge offered here.
 There are three different routes to choose from.
 However, even though safety gear is provided for the high wire it is quite dangerous as the safety line is too low and is at head level.
-At each section there is the danger of the heavy metal safety harness rolling back and smashing into your teeth.
-Until the safety line is elevated, it is advisable to avoid the high-wire.
+At each section there is the danger of the heavy metal safety harness rolling back and hitting into you.

 Bach Ma National Park: At the height of 1450 meters, Bach Ma is Hue's bio geographical backdrop and is a mere 40 km from the city.
 This protected area was established in 1991 and is a haven for nature lovers, especially those who are eager for bird-watching.
 Bach Ma is well known for its biodiversity representing one-fifth of the entire flora of Vietnam.
 Numerous activities are available.
 One can camp, trek, rappel or simply wander through the jungle to discover the beauty of Bach Ma’s flora and fauna.
 At Do Quyen Fall (Rhododendron Fall) adventurers have the chance to abseil down the upper section of the fall.
 Visitors can also opt to walk down to the bottom of the falls to catch the whole fantastic view of the fall and spend more time swimming in the stream.
 Hue can be very hot in the summer months and a trip to Bach Ma Mountain is a perfect escape.